-It’s incredible the impact Jane Austen has had on literature and how many times writers have retold and redone her storylines over the years.
+It’s incredible how Jane Austen has impacted literature and how often writers have retold and redone her storylines over the years.

-In “Me and Mr. Darcy,” the protagonist Emily is so obsessed with Jane Austen that she goes on a book tour with a bunch of old ladies, retracing the steps of Austen’s life and career in and around Bath, England.
+In “Me and Mr. Darcy,” the protagonist Emily is so obsessed with Jane Austen that she goes on a book tour with many old ladies, retracing the steps of Austen’s life and career in and around Bath, England.

 There’s even a subplot where she hallucinates meeting Mr. Darcy several times throughout the book!
 Let’s think about the implications of that subplot.

-Although Emily observes the lines of you can’t miss what you’ve never had.
+Although Emily does understand that you can’t miss what you’ve never had.